DXFrance/AzureMLWorkshop/README.md

 - 21:00 - Q&A, pizzas, Beers, Networking

-This repo is available from <https://aka.ms/azureml170301>
+The short link for this repo is <https://aka.ms/azureml170301>